 Fan-favorite topics include the Oxford comma, spaces after periods, semicolons, gender-neutral pronouns, and whether you can end a sentence with a preposition (hint: you can!).

-Ellen is currently writing a book about the adventures of Grammar Table, to be published by Houghton Mifflin Harcourt in 2021, and Brandt is working on the Grammar Table documentary film.
+Ellen is currently writing a book about the adventures of Grammar Table, to be published by Houghton Mifflin Harcourt in early 2022, and Brandt is working on the Grammar Table documentary film.